learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Docker.md

 ## Other Resources

-Here's a [cheat sheet](https://docs.docker.com/get-started/docker_cheatsheet.pdf) of all useful Docker CLI commands and here's a [cheat sheet](https://devhints.io/docker-compose) for docker compose which should help you in your future endeavors All the best!
+Here's a [cheat sheet](https://docs.docker.com/get-started/docker_cheatsheet.pdf) of all useful Docker CLI commands and here's a [cheat sheet](https://devhints.io/docker-compose) for docker compose which should help you in your future endeavors.
+All the best!

 ----